-This is a term that I see time and time again within the swinging community and if this is your first time hearing it, no, it is not something that swingers use in a positive light.
-This is the term that really separates swingers from the rest of the non-monogamous spectrum.
+“Don’t catch the feels” is a term that I see time and time again within the swinging community and if this is your first time hearing it, no, it is not something that swingers use in a positive light.
+Avoiding catching the feels really separates swingers from the rest of the non-monogamous spectrum.
 Because one of the main attractions to partner swapping and sharing is the ability to isolate sex from emotions.
 You in essence can sleep with a multitude of people, get to know them, be social and do all these exciting and amazing things in the bedroom, but remain emotionally monogamous with your spouse.
 For you see, if you develop any sort of feelings you must stop seeing these outside partners immediately.
 That is a breach of trust within your relationship and basically violating the golden swinger rule; Thou shalt not catch the feels!

 I hear this term frequently, within forums and any discussion about how to approach swinging for the first time, especially from the older generations.
 These couples have negotiated the ideal that they can have sex outside their relationship with the clear understanding that it is only sex.
 They can play together multiple times with the same couple, sometimes even for years at a time but there is no emotional bond beyond the sex and friendship.
 There is a line strongly drawn in the sand here.
 Your emotional connection is reserved for your spouse/partner and only for them.
 With the acknowledgement that sex with other people is a lot of fun and encouraged so by all means embrace the physical.
 But if you blur those two ideals, then your very relationship could be in jeopardy and your swingers card is basically revoked.